cabinz/cbias/README.md

 ## Project Structure

 Most of the code and packages are documented with comments and README files.
-Try to read them when you have difficulty understanding structure or logic of the code.
-There are also a lot of helpful references for beginners to learn how to build a compiler.
+Try to read them when you have difficulties understanding structure or logic of the code.
+There are also a lot of helpful references in the docs for beginners to learn how to build a compiler.

-A rough skeleton of the project is as below:
+A rough skeleton of the project is listed below:
 ```
 ├─doc
 ├─src